vincebusam/pyWebCash/README.md

  * More easily separate business and personal transactions.
  * Bettar automate categorizing and filing transactions.
  * Encrypted database - file is useless if it falls into the wrong hands.
- * Scraping can be run automatically or interactively based on if you want to store your password in the database.
+ * Scraping can be run automatically or interactively based on willingness to store password in the database.

  ---